dasfisch/webdev-tuesday-practice/README.md

     - `<main>` should have a `<p>` tag with a short description of yourself.
 - Add a `<style>` tag with CSS.
     - Style your page however you like with fonts, colors and anything else!
+- Add all your changes to staging
+    - `git add ...`
+- Commit the changes with a message
+    - `git commit -m "<an example message>"`
+- Push your branch to the repo
+    - `git push origin <username-1>`

 ## "My Favorite Things" Cards